Collecting Original Prints

 Natasha Kumar has created limited edition original prints for over twenty-seven years.
 She draws directly by hand onto metal plates, which are then either etched or processed so that only specific parts and lines on the plate will retain ink and make an image.

 Once a plate is ‘inked up’, damp paper is laid on top and the plate and paper ‘sandwich’ is rolled through a print press.
 Each time a new print is created the plate is inked again, by Natasha.
 The number of times the same image is printed is an edition; the same is true of screenprints, woodcuts and lithography which involve different materials and techniques.
-Giclées are printed by computer.
+This is a two minute video showing the printing process

 Size of the Edition